nmcassa/esolang-implementation-project/brainspin/README.md

 # BrainSpin

-I did this one like just now.
+Created by me.
 It's a brainfuck derivative where all memory spins every character

 More details [here](https://esolangs.org/wiki/brainspin)

 ## Hello w/ input

 ```
  ,  type 72 for Cell #1 to be the ascii for H
  ,  type 69 for Cell #2 to be the ascii for E